 - Contribution to the award holder’s salary

-- 80% of the award holder's indirect and estate costs
+- Indirect and estate costs

-- Equipment costs and research expenses including consumables, travel, etc. These costs will be paid at 100%.
+- Equipment costs and research expenses including consumables, travel, etc.

 - Support for a new four-year PhD studentship(s)